MayankMehta1801/spring-2024/README.md

 # spring-2024
-Collection of the code I've done across the Spring semester of CSL1010
+Collection of the code I've done across the Spring semester of CSL1010 @ IIT Jodhpur